00ramsey00/Final_Project/README.md

 # Title: The Relationship Between Online Housing Interest, Mortgage Rates, and Home Prices

 This project explores whether housing demand (via google searches) moves with mortgage rates and prices.
-By analyzing median home prices, 30-year mortgage rates, and Google search interest (for the 20 years), the study aims to uncover how public interest and mortgage rates together predict housing market trends.
+By analyzing median home prices, 30-year mortgage rates, and Google search interest (for the past 20 years), the study aims to uncover how public interest and mortgage rates together predict housing market trends.

 By using time-series analysis, smoothed trend lines, correlation matrices, and regression plots of publicly available data, the project will assess correlations, providing insights into how early indicators like Google Trends might anticipate changes in housing affordability and market activity.
 All data collection, processing, and analyzing is completed using a fully automated Python pipeline, publicly available on GitHub.